mayunlong89/Random_walkers/README.md

 # Here we noticed R script and Python script to establish algorithms for Random Walk analysis.

-How to use random walker method to integrate GWAS and scDNAm for inferring regulatory variants?
+How to use random walker method to integrate GWAS and scDNAm for inferring ``regulatory variants``?